Jaspreet099/Jaspreet099/README.md

-### Hello Everyone👋
+## Hello Folks👋

-This is Jaspreet Singh Saini,a first-year student pursuing BCA+MCA from Medicaps University.
-I am interested in OpenSource, Web Development & Graphic Designing.
-I know Front-end development and I am learning ReactJs nowadays.Right now I'm actively contributing to The DesignSystems Community and its projects.
+### This is Jaspreet Singh Saini, a Second-year student pursuing BCA+MCA from Medi-Caps University.
+I'm a Graphic Designer and Front-end Web Developer who like to create amazing designs.
+### I have started this journey as a beginner & what I learned throughout is that what makes everything possible is consistency.
+#### Willingness to learn something new is the foremost aspect of this skill :)